mbhall88/rasusa/README.md

 OPTIONS:
+    -b, --bases <bases>
+            Explicitly set the number of bases required e.g., 4.3kb, 7Tb, 9000, 4.1MB

-    -l, --compress-level <1-9>
+            If this option is given, --coverage and --genome-size are ignored -l, --compress-level <1-9>
             Compression level to use if compressing output [default: 6]

     -c, --coverage <FLOAT>
-            The desired coverage to sub-sample the reads to.
+            The desired coverage to sub-sample the reads to

-    -g, --genome-size <genome-size>
+            If --bases is not provided, this option and --genome-size are required -g, --genome-size <genome-size>
             Genome size to calculate coverage with respect to. e.g., 4.3kb, 7Tb, 9000, 4.1MB

-    -i, --input <input>...
+            If --bases is not provided, this option and --coverage are required -i, --input <input>...
             The fast{a,q} file(s) to subsample.